Skip to main content

 • An OpPlayer that replays the job's ops for real-time machine simulation with playback controls

-Both consume the JobArtifact produced by the pipeline's job stage.
+Both consume the JobArtifact produced by the pipeline.

 CompiledSceneArtifact